-law instruments that have, to some degree, elucidated the arbitration process.
-Soft law guidelines continue to inform the development of best practice and can aid in the development of a procedural framework.
-In the interests of brevity, I will discuss two: the International Bar Association (IBA) Rules on the Taking of Evidence in International Arbitration ("IBA Rules"),30) as well as the recently developed Rules of the Efficient Conduct of Proceedings in International Arbitration ("Prague Rules").31) Some of the respective procedural features offered by each will be highlighted, as well as areas requiring further reform.
+It is instructive to first consider the major soft law instruments used by arbitrators as a starting point for setting the procedure.
+The UNCITRAL Notes on Organising Arbitral Proceedings is an exceptionally useful "toolbox", providing an array of options for consideration.42 There is also a growing range of soft law instruments that have, to some degree, elucidated the arbitration process.
+Soft law guidelines continue to inform the development of best practice and can also aid in the development of a procedural framework.
+In the interests of brevity, this paper will discuss two: the International Bar Association (IBA) Rules on the Taking of Evidence in International Arbitration ('IBA Rules'),43 as well as the recently developed Rules of the Efficient Conduct of Proceedings in International Arbitration ('Prague Rules').44 Some of the respective procedural features offered by each will be highlighted, as well as areas requiring further reform.

 International commercial arbitration provides a forum for resolving disputes between parties from around the globe.
-In addition to the physical geography which often separates parties and lawyers, so too are they separated by legal geography.
+In addition to the physical geography which often separates parties and lawyers, so too are they separated by 'legal geography'.
 The particular domestic legal history and culture from which participants and practitioners come often informs their procedural approaches to international arbitration.
 One broad distinction in this field is between the common law system and the civil law system.
 While the common law traditionally favours an adversarial system, the civil law prefers, generally, an inquisitorial approach.
 In order to craft a successful arbitral procedure, attempts are often made to form an amalgam of common law and civil law procedural traditions, drawing together the best aspects of both systems.

 The IBA Rules 1999, as revised in 2010, are the commonly adopted benchmark for dealing with evidence in arbitral proceedings.
 The IBA Rules attempt to strike a balance between the common law and civil law traditions.
 They affirm the Tribunal's broad discretion to decide procedural matters but go some way in providing predictability in the taking of evidence.
-The IBA Rules provide mechanisms for the presentation of documents, the handling of lay and expert evidence, as well as the conduct of evidentiary hearings.32) The 2010 revisions have modernised the rules and enhanced the efficiency of procedure, particularly making changes which account for advances in technology.
+The IBA Rules provide mechanisms for the presentation of documents, the handling